material-components/material-components-ios/components/Buttons/README.md

 using the ButtonThemer extension.
 Once themed, use the button like you would use a typical UIButton instance.

-See the [ButtonThemer documentation](docs/theming.md) for a full list of supported Material Design button styles.

 <!--<div class="material-code-render" markdown="1">-->
 #### Swift
 ```swift